thisisnotgcsar/CySec-toolbox/readme.md

 > ⚠️ This tool depends and it is built on top of `ROPgadget`.
 You can view and install `ROPgadget` [here](https://github.com/JonathanSalwan/ROPgadget).

 `gadget_finder` serves as an automation tool for `ROPgadget`, streamlining the process by running the `ROPgadget` tool and applying specific filters to its output.
 These filters are the ones common to search for in a temptative of [ROP](https://en.wikipedia.org/wiki/Return-oriented_programming) attack scenario.

-**fuckmyhex**: a cool guy.
-You don't wanna mess with him cause he speak 2 languages: binary and hex!
-And can do some very interesting manipulations with them...

 ## 3.5. `1gadgetsarmy`
 > *"You know what's better than one magic gadget?
 LOTS of magic gadgets!"*